-Michael Szonyi is a social historian of late imperial and modern China.
-He studies local society in southeast China using a combination of traditional textual sources and fieldwork.
-He is currently working on a manuscript on the social history of Ming military institutions.
+Michael Szonyi is Frank Wen-hsiung Wu Professor of Chinese History at Harvard University.
+He is a social historian of late imperial and modern China who studies local society in southeast China using a combination of traditional textual sources and ethnographic-style fieldwork.
+From 2016 to 2022 he served as the Faculty Director of the Fairbank Center for Chinese Studies

 Szonyi received his BA from the University of Toronto and his D.Phil from Oxford University, where he was a Rhodes Scholar.
 He has also studied at National Taiwan University and Xiamen University.
 Prior to coming to Harvard in 2005, Prof. Szonyi taught at McGill University and University of Toronto.

 Some recent public interviews:

 A lengthy interview in Chinese on The Art of Being Governed, my most recent book, on the program 晓说 is here and here.
 The simplified Chinese edition was published by Gingko (后浪) Press in 2019 and the complex Chinese edition by Linking/聯經 in 2022.